Jannik Sinner: 2018: ITF Futures and Challenger Tour

-Sinner wasn't too focused on the junior circuit, and he began playing on the ITF Men's Circuit in early 2018.
-With his low ranking, he could initially be directly accepted into only ITF Futures events.
-Nonetheless, he began receiving wild cards for ATP Challenger Tour events, the second tier tour run by the Association of Tennis Professionals (ATP), in the second half of the year.
+Sinner began playing on the ITF Men's Circuit in early 2018.
+With his low ranking he could initially be directly accepted into only ITF Futures events.
+Nonetheless, he began receiving wild cards for ATP Challenger Tour events, the second-tier tour run by the Association of Tennis Professionals (ATP), in the second half of the year.
 His only ITF title of the year was in doubles, and he finished the season ranked No. 551.